amplication/docs/docs/how-to/platform-console.md

 To create a private plugin:

 1. In the Platform Console dashboard, navigate to the "Private Plugins" section.
-2. Click on "Create Private Plugin".
+2. Click on "Create Private Repository".
 3. Follow the creation wizard to define your plugin's functionality.

 ## Platform Changes Sidebar